-The rotary dryer also known as tumbling dryer is an equipment employed to minimize the moisture content of a feed material by bringing it in direct contact with a heated gas.
-It consists of an inclined long drum or cylinderical shell often fitted with internal flights or lifters; rotated slowly upon bearings through which the material to be dried flow with a tumbling/cascading action in concurrent (for heat sensitive materials) or counter-current flow with the heating air or gases.
+The rotary dryer also known as tumbling dryer is an equipment employed to minimize the moisture content of feed materials by bringing it in direct contact with a heated gas.
+It consists of an inclined long drum or cylindrical shell often fitted with internal flights or lifters; rotated slowly upon bearings through which the material to be dried flow with a tumbling/cascading action in concurrent (for heat-sensitive materials) or counter-current flow with the heating air or gases.

 The material held up time is determined by;

 Based on the method of heat transfer, rotary dryers can be classified into;